 Healthcare is a basic human need.
 Even the healthiest person in the world needs to see a doctor sometimes!
 Still, it can be hard to get the healthcare you need.
 You might have had bad experiences with doctors who don’t understand your problems.
-Doctors might have been dismissive or judgmental towards you.
-You might be afraid that a doctor won’t respect you because of your gender, sexual orientation, race, or other factors.
-These are all real and common issues when accessing healthcare!
+Doctors might have dismissed or judged you.
+You might be afraid that a doctor won’t respect you because of your gender, sexual orientation, race, disability, or something else.
+These are all real and common issues!

 Do I REALLY need to see a doctor?

 Maybe you don’t need to see one right now, but it’s important to be able to see one when you do.

 Deciding when you need to can be hard.
 It might be time to see a doctor if symptoms are bothering you, like:

 - pain that makes it hard to focus or do the things you want to do